RTae/Unity_ARFoundation_ImageTracking/README.md

 :framed_picture: Implement Image Tracking with Augmented Reality by use AR Foundation from Unity.
-If have any problem open the issue thank you :pray:
+If you have any problem open the issue thank you :pray: